 In the event of liquidation of the company, the holders of shares shall be entitled to receive any of the remaining assets of the company, after distribution of all preferential amounts.
-However, no such preferential amounts exist currently.
+However, no such preferential amounts exist currently, other than the amounts held by irrevocable controlled trusts.
 The amount distributed will be in proportion to the number of equity shares held by the shareholders.
+For irrevocable controlled trusts, the corpus would be settled in favour of the beneficiaries.